-Although the course is not practice-based practical and transferable skills are nevertheless addressed implicitly in all modules and explicitly in some.
+Although the course is not practice-based, practical and transferable skills are nevertheless addressed implicitly in all modules and explicitly in some.
 There is a clear progression in skills from level 4 to level 6 across all the different strands offered by the degree.
 The mandatory modules build progressively on reflective, analytical and research skills throughout the course.
-Many optional modules have a specific focus on particular areas of knowledge and skills that are directly applicable to future workplaces and specifically address transferable skills, for example SEND3003 (Professional Roles and Contexts in SEND and Inclusion).
-A key module with regard to these transferrable skills is EDST2/3123 (Work Experience).
-Though not a mandatory module, any student considering entering into an educational or SENDI career, in whatever capacity, is strongly advised to take this module.
+Many optional modules have a specific focus on areas of knowledge and skills that are directly applicable to future workplaces and specifically address transferable skills, for example EDST2/3123 (Work Experience).
+Though not a mandatory module, any student considering entering an educational or SENDI career, in whatever capacity, is strongly advised to take this module.
 This module provides students with the opportunity to engage in work-based learning as part of their studies.